interledger/web-monetization-extension/docs/TESTING.md

 ## End-to-end Tests

-To run end-to-end tests with chromium, run `pnpm test:e2e` in terminal.
+To run end-to-end tests, run `pnpm test:e2e` in terminal.
+To run tests with Chrome only, run `pnpm test:e2e:chrome`.

+Make sure you run `pnpm build chrome` before running tests.

 **Before you begin**, you need to setup some environment variables/secrets in `tests/.env`.